ashwinv1184/FPGA-VSD-Projects/README.md

 set_io  uartrx 15

 The above two codes defines the uart_loopback implementation mechanism.

-The module explains six ports:
+## Analysis:

-Three RGB LED outputs- They are led_red, led_blue and led_green; UART transmit/receive pins-(uarttx, uartrx); System clock input signal-(hw_clk)
+1) Three RGB LED outputs- They are led_red, led_blue and led_green; UART transmit/receive pins-(uarttx, uartrx); System clock input signal-(hw_clk).
-Internal Component Analysis:
 Internal Oscilliator signal-(SB_HFOSC) which gives a high frequency oscillator and uses CLKHF_DIV = "0b10" for frequency division, produces internal clock signal (int_osc)

-Frequency Counter-(28-bit counter)-Adds ups a value which occurs at every rising edge (transition from low to high) of the int_osc signal and also utilized for timing generation.
+2) Frequency Counter-(28-bit counter)-Adds ups a value which occurs at every rising edge (transition from low to high) of the int_osc signal and is also utilized for timing generation.
+UART Loopback has a direct interconnection among the transmitter and receiver pins, returns back any received UART data instantly.
-UART Loopback:
-There is a direct interconnection among the transmitter and receiver pins.
-Ret back any received UART data immediately
-RGB LED Driver (SB_RGBA_DRV)- A controller signal for the three RGB LEDs PWM (Pulse Width Modulation)-Controls the brightness of the LEDs Current settings configured for each channel
-Maps UART input directly to LED intensity
+3) RGB LED Driver (SB_RGBA_DRV)- A controller signal for the three RGB LEDs.
+PWM (Pulse Width Modulation)-Controls the brightness of the LEDs.
+Current settings has been configured for each channel.
+Automatically maps UART inputs directly to LED power.
 Operation Analysis
 UART Input Processing
 Received UART data appears on uartrx pin